leezythu/UCTR/readme.md

 #### How to Run

-We experiment on three benchmarks: FEVEROUS, TAT-QA, and SEM-TAB-FACTS, and we provide scripts for data generation and model training in the corresponding directory.
+We experiment on three benchmarks: FEVEROUS, TAT-QA, and SEM-TAB-FACTS, and provide scripts for data generation and model training in the corresponding directory.